vitamin-c-vs-niacinamide-which-is-best-for-skin

 A few years back, a client shared how she stood frozen in front of a shelf of serums—one boasting the brightening power of vitamin C, the other promising niacinamide’s calming touch.
 Her question was simple yet familiar: which one would truly change her skin?
 That moment sparked my own deep dive into the science behind these two ingredients.

-NassifMD®Skincare has revealed in an article that Vitamin C and niacinamide have complementary benefits: together they tackle dullness, protect against aging, and fade dark spots.
+NassifMD® Skincare reported in an article that Vitamin C and niacinamide have complementary benefits: together they tackle dullness, protect against aging, and fade dark spots.
 He further notes that whether you prefer a morning serum or an evening treatment, understanding these two actives helps you pick the right one – or use both!

 Let’s break down their science-backed advantages.